Krypto: Powers, abilities, and equipment

-In his original Pre-Crisis incarnation, Krypto possessed the same powers and abilities as an adult Kryptonian, although his physical abilities were proportionate to his smaller size and species.
+In his original pre-Crisis incarnation, Krypto possessed the same powers and abilities as an adult Kryptonian, although his physical abilities were proportionate to his smaller size and species.
 Certain sensory abilities of Krypto's (senses of smell and hearing) were more acute than those of Superman, just as an ordinary dog's senses would be more acute than those of a normal human.
-He also had super-canine intelligence (approximately human level, though with his canine traits and interests still present); the comics expressed this via the use of thought balloons indicating what Krypto was thinking.
+He also had human-level intelligence; the comics expressed this via the use of thought balloons indicating what Krypto was thinking.

 In his current incarnation, Krypto's abilities are essentially identical; however, he possesses normal canine intelligence, though as shown in the storyline with Atlas, Krypto does seem to have a general understanding of speech, and can take initiatives of his own, such as vowing to protect Metropolis from Atlas because of his knowledge of the fact that Superman himself protects and cares for the city, as well as vowing to hurt Atlas for hurting Superman.

-In DC League of Super-Pets, There is a new powerful move introduced in the movie called the solar paw Punch.
-It is when the user absorbs the sun's solar energy, and then strikes their opponent down with one solar-powered strike.
-However, the move also proves to be incredibly fatal, because once used, the solar paw Punch not only destroys the villain, but also destroys the hero that uses it.
-Krypto resorted to Using this move to stop Lulu, but survived after being shielded by Ace.